 Village of Tiracol

 Tiracol is a small village of about 100 families and maybe about 260 or so people.
-In 1865 records, the village had the population of 486 people.
+In 1865 records, the village had a population of 486 people.
 Most of the village is Catholic.

 I walked around the village with Agnelo, who not only took me around the village but also shared his thoughts and concerns with me.
 He showed me the chapel, the Padre’s house, the small platform next to the river where all village festivals are celebrated.
 Agnelo pointed out how green the village is and how peacocks can be seen on roads.
 He was worried about losing all this when the proposed gold course comes up at Tiracol.
 I remember the first thing I noticed as soon as I landed off the ferry at Tiracol was the boards pronouncing the villager’s protest against the proposed gold course by a leading hotel chain.